jj862/Number-guessing-game/README.md

-# guessing_game that tries to guess what you are thinking
+Guessing game that tries to guess your number!